mirage-xyz/mirage-docs/README.md

 FYI, it's `http://localhost:3016/docs/`.

-### Work with the content and resources in your favorite IDE.
+### Work with the content and resources in your favorite IDE

 Yeah, work that sweet content!

 ### Test your work, deploying it to a staging server

 Remember that deploying routine above?
 Follow it.

 ### Merge your changes

 Remember that pull request policy above?

 Let's sum it up:

 1. For the love of code, follow the pull request policy, or I will come to you in your dreams!
 2. Merge your branch to **stage**.
 3. If **stage** doesn't have any other unfinished work and is ready for prod, merge **stage** into **main**.